jswymer/mydoctest/articles/madeira-outlook.md

 <properties
-	pageTitle="Using Project “Madeira” as your Business Inbox in Outlook | Project “Madeira”a" description="Using Project “Madeira” as your Business Inbox in Outlook" services="project-madeira"
+	pageTitle="Using Project “Madeira” as your Business Inbox in Outlook | Project “Madeira”" description="Using Project “Madeira” as your Business Inbox in Outlook" services="project-madeira"
 	documentationCenter=""